Filterra – High Flow Rates, High Pollutant Removal

 organic material homogeneously blended under strict quality controlled conditions.
 Using data from independent, third-party

-studies including the University of Virginia (TARP), Herrera Environmental Consultants (TAPE), Terraphase Engineering
+field studies including the University of Virginia (TARP), Herrera Environmental Consultants (TAPE), Terraphase Engineering

 (NJCAT), North Carolina State University (TAPE & TARP) and Geosyntec Consultants, the filter media has been optimized to

-operate under high flow rates while maintaining pollutant removal performance.
-Filterra media is tested for hydraulic functionality, fertility, and
+operate under high flow rates while providing superior, pollutant removal performance.
+Filterra media is tested for hydraulic

 Filterra media also supports a vegetation component with suitable hardiness for the local region consisting of grasses, shrubs,

-or trees that assist with the adsorption of pollutants with biological uptake/storage and pollutant consumption by microbes
+or trees that assist with the adsorption of pollutants through biological uptake/storage and pollutant consumption by microbes

 within the plant root zone.